derek-dchu/Java/notes/exception_handling.md

 An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.

-## How to `throw` an exception
-Throwing an exception means an method creating an exception object and handing it to the runtime system.

-## How to handle an exception
-After an method throws an exception, the runtime system will search the call stack in reverse order.
-When an appropriate *exception handler* is found, the runtime system passes the exception to the handler which is said to `catch` the exception.

-If the runtime system can not find an handler, then it will terminate.

 ## The `Throwable` Class
 It is a concrete class.